 God has called all Christians to make disciples.

-- What I want the group to experience: Confidence that we can disciple others, and excitement to start the process.
+- EXPERIENCE: Confidence that we can disciple others and excitement to begin.

 Spiritually, we are runners in the race of life passing on spiritual truth from one person to the next, all the way from Jesus, on into the future.
 What is some spiritual truth that has been passed on to you?